amindWalker/amindWalker/README.md

 - Learning new languages (German and French)
 - Movies
 - Music
-- Beer and talk about new ideias to everything
+- Beer and talk about new ideas to everything
 - Freehand drawing
 - Wing Chun Kung Fu
 - Cooking vegetarian food